-DENS 2964 Pediatric Dentistry II: Treatment Concepts 1.0cr

-This course discusses diagnosis and treatment planning for the pediatric population's dental needs.
+1.0 cr DENS 2964 Pediatric Dentistry II: Treatment Concepts This course discusses diagnosis and treatment planning for the pediatric population's dental needs.
 Students will learn different diagnostic methods (including assessment, clinical examination, and radiographic examination), treatment planning options, (including indications and contraindications of restorative treatment, pulpal therapy, and space maintenance), and pharmacologic management of pain infection in pediatric population.
-The final presentations will allow students to build upon individual lectures to tackle a series of comprehensive case presentations that review patient care, from assessment to case completion.
-This course should prepare students to become competent in the formulation of a comprehensive treatment plan for children that they will be treating in the dental clinic.
-The didactic information obtained in this course will supplement the laboratory course DEPS 2965.
+This course should prepare students to become competent in the formulation of a comprehensive treatment plan for children.
+The didactic information obtained in this course will supplement the laboratory course, DEPS 2965.

-DEPS 2965 Pediatric Dentistry II Lab: Simulation 1.0cr

-This course will introduce restorative techniques, both cavity preparation and restoration placement, in primary teeth as well as young permanent molars.
-Within the context of the laboratory, students will learn to prepare primary teeth for the most common types of restorations currently utilized in pediatric dentistry with emphasis placed on the differences necessary for primary versus permanent teeth.
-The space maintenance portion of this course will provide the student with indications and contraindications to various space maintainers.
-The laboratory simulations will teach the proper construction of these appliances.
-The purpose of the laboratory course is the acquisition and synthesis of the skill set for basic operative dentistry as it applies to pediatric restorative processes.
-In adherence with the AAPD standards, student will demonstrate acquisition of synthesis of and competence with pediatric restorative skills.
-In the final case presentation, during quizzes, and with laboratory projects, each student will quantifiably and specifically demonstrate basic pediatric operative skills.
-This will allow for supervised treatment of pediatric patients in the dental clinic, utilizing calibrated skill sets.
+DEPS 2965 Pediatric Dentistry II Lab: Simulation 1.0 cr This course will introduce restorative techniques for both cavity preparation and restoration of primary teeth.
+Within the context of the laboratory, students will learn to prepare primary teeth for the most common types of restorations currently utilized in pediatric dentistry.
+The space maintenance portion of this course will teach the proper construction of these appliances.
+Diagnosis, treatment planning, proper radiographs, and proper treatment of pulpal problems in the primary and early mixed dentition will also be discussed, preparing the student to become competent in the formation of comprehensive treatment plans for treating patients in the pediatric dental clinic.